 Multiple Sclerosis specialized nurses are wonderful resources.
 If you receive care at an MS Center, chances are you have already gotten to know the nurses.
 What some people don’t realize is that you also have a team of MS nurses through the pharmaceutical company that manufactures your disease modifying treatment (DMT).
 As a provider, I encourage all of my patients to take advantage of this resource.
 And as someone living with MS, I have often turned to them for care and advice.

-Denise feels strongly that people living with MS should get the best care possible.
+Coming back to Denise, she feels strongly that people living with MS should get the best care possible.
 She is particularly proud that people can call and speak with a One to One nurse 24/7, which is often helpful when someone has a question on an evening or weekend when they can’t reach their provider.
 She has also found that some people are more comfortable when talking to a nurse over the phone.
 They often feel that they are able to speak more freely, especially about things they have a difficult time discussing with their friends and family.

 To speak with an MS Nurse, you can contact your pharmaceutical company’s patient support program.
 Below I’ve listed contact information for these programs: